redlibrarian/redlibrarian.github.io/_posts/2016-05-10-public-libraries-history-state.markdown

 coffee houses in Central Europe – they were a forum for the representation to itself of a class readying to take political and hegemonic control.
 They represented, in fact, the self-consciousness of the bourgeoisie to itself.
-(Cf. Habermas’ *Structural Transformation of the Public Sphere*).
+(Cf. Jurgen Habermas *Structural Transformation of the Public Sphere*).

 With the victory of the revolutions of 1848-1851, however, the project